 This command enables monitoring on the Data Terminal Ready (DTR) or Data Set Ready (DSR) input control lead.
-For a DCE device, the input control lead is DTR.
-For a DTE device, the input control lead is DSR.
-This command is supported on the 7705 SAR-Hm only.
+This command is only supported on the 7705 SAR-Hm that acts as a DCE device where the input control lead is DTR.